Bass pedals: 1970s and 1980s

 Several progressive rock and hard rock groups (such as Yes, Genesis, Van der Graaf Generator, Led Zeppelin and Rush) and alternative rock groups such as U2 and The Police used bass pedals.
 Often, the group's bass guitarist would play in a standing position, meaning that they could only use one foot at a time to play, rather than play sitting down with both feet, as organists traditionally had.
 However, John Paul Jones of Led Zeppelin used bass pedals while sitting down at a keyboard.
 Bass guitarists frequently used Taurus pedals to hold down sustained, low-pitched pedal points while performing high-register melodic lines or percussive parts on the bass guitar.
-In 1983, Phil Collins' song "I Don't Care Anymore" featured Taurus pedals, unusually played by hand.
-Bassist Mo Foster appears in the music video as the man behind the machine.
+In 1983, Phil Collins' song "I Don't Care Anymore" used the Taurus for its bass parts.
+A Taurus also appears in the song's music video, with Mo Foster using his hands, rather than his feet, to play it.

 1990s and 2000s

 Jazz, rock, and popular music

 Since the 1990s, most electronic pedalboards have been MIDI controllers, which do not perform any tone generation themselves.
 These pedalboards have to be connected to a MIDI-compatible computer, electronic keyboard or rack-mounted synthesizer to produce musical tones.
 Despite the fact that these pedalboards can control any kind of MIDI device, and can therefore produce a virtually unlimited range of musical pitches (and other sounds), ranging from a high-pitched melody to percussion sounds, they are still often referred to as "bass pedals".

-Current manufacturers of these products, such as Hammond, Roland, Studiologic (formerly known as Fatar), R. W. Designs, mostly sell keyboards with 13-note keyboards (C to C, one octave), 17-note (C to F, an octave and a fourth) keyboards, or 25-note keyboards (C to C, two octaves).
+Current manufacturers of these products, such as Hammond, Roland, Studiologic (formerly known as Fatar), and R. W. Designs, mostly sell keyboards with 13-note keyboards (C to C, one octave), 17-note (C to E, an octave and a third) keyboards, or 25-note keyboards (C to C, two octaves).
 Pedalboards with less than a 32-note range are often used by jazz, rock, or popular music performers.

 Baroque and church music

-To perform the Baroque church music repertoire (e.g., J.S.
+To perform Baroque church music repertoire (e.g., J.S.
 Bach), a 30-note keyboard (C to F, two octaves and a fourth) is needed.
-A smaller number of manufacturers, such as Classic Organworks, sell a MIDI controller in full-sized 32-note AGO layout that can be used to perform virtually all the organ repertoire.
+A smaller number of manufacturers, such as Classic Organworks, sell a MIDI controller in full-sized 32-note AGO layout that can be used to perform virtually all organ repertoire.

 In the art music and church music context, MIDI pedalboards and digitally sampled or synthesized pipe organ instruments are used either as practice instruments or as performance instruments.
-Some universities and churches use MIDI pedalboards and digital organs as practice instruments, to allow a larger number of students to have practice time.
+Some universities and churches use MIDI pedalboards and digital organs as practice instruments, to allow a larger number of students to practice.
 Some churches use MIDI pedalboards to trigger digitally sampled sounds for the low register of the pipe organ.
 This has led to some controversy, because this mixes digitally sampled, electronically amplified sounds with the wind-driven pipe sound of the rest of the pipe organ; some purists argue that this is inappropriate, or that the sound or tonal quality of the digital bass voices are unsuitable.